rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 shouldn't change the SSH port, either, if you use RackConnect, but for more information about firewalls and RackConnect, see [Managing RackConnect v2.0 network policies](/how-to/managing-rackconnect-v20-network-policies).

 1. Verify that the firewall is open.
-By default, Ubuntu does not have any restrictions, whereas CentOS and Red Hat do.
+By default, the Ubuntu operating system does not have any restrictions, whereas CentOS and Red Hat do.
     The following output shows what the system looks like when no ports are blocked and the policy is `ACCEPT`:

         $ sudo iptables -L
         Chain INPUT (policy ACCEPT)